 The University of Sydney performed a study on No Lights No Lycra that investigated the benefits of our organisation, it was published in 2019.
 These are some of my favourite testimonials we’ve been told by members of our community.

-“I go to NLNL because I feel safe, free and alive.
+“I go to NLNL because I feel safe, free, and alive.
 I could have had the worst day and every time I leave with a smile on my face.
-Now, I have finally found a place to let loose with my bad dance moves and no one judges me, I actually feel bad dancing is embraced”
+Now, I have finally found a place to let loose with my bad dance moves and no one judges me.
+I actually feel as though bad dancing is embraced”

 “I adore every NLNL session!
 It’s such an escape from thought or reason, it’s just a place to do exactly what you feel and let loose!”

 “NLNL keeps me sane.
-I live for my Wednesday de-stress danc’a’thon.”
+I look forward to my Wednesday de-stress danc’a’thon.”

-“I love to have a boogie and the atmosphere at NLNL brings on those feel good endorphins so strongly I can’t wipe the smile off my face”
+“I love to have a boogie and the atmosphere at NLNL brings on those feel-good endorphins so strongly.
+Can never wipe the smile off my face”